Medium Depth Chemical Peels

 Medium chemical peels are not recommended for use on darker skin tones due to risk of hypopigmentation.

-Side effects from a deep chemical peel may include local infection, contact dermatitis, irritation, burning, pruritus, pain, persistent erythema, edema, blistering.
+Side effects from a medium chemical peel may include local infection, contact dermatitis, irritation, burning, pruritus, pain, persistent erythema, edema, blistering.
 Delayed side effects may include scarring, delayed healing, milia, textural changes, hyperpigmentation, hypopigmentation, lines of demarcation, loss of cutaneous barrier and tissue injury, and acneiform eruptions.